 - Make sure all experience you describe in response to a question corresponds with a job listed in your job history, or you will not receive credit for it

-- Do not assume the screener will "read into your answers"
+- Do not assume the reader will "read into your answers"

 - Give as many details as you can

 - Remember to click "submit" when you are done

 - Direct experience is always nice to have when it comes to answering questions on the supplemental questionnaire or in an oral interview, but applicants often times overlook the experience they have that is transferable to the job for which they are applying.
 Therefore, before you answer any questions, it's a good idea to take a look at the "big picture" and incorporate in your response any relevant and valuable life experience you may have.

 - It's important for you to make that connection between your experience and how it qualifies you for the job you are applying for.
 Even if your connection feels like a long shot (within reason), you should attempt to make that link.
 Remember, when applications are being screened for most qualified, in addition to being screened against specific criteria, a lot will depend upon the caliber of the applicant pool.
 It could be that the area you feel you are weak in is also a weak area for the entire pool.
 Therefore, don't get discouraged...Think positive.

 - Before responding to a question that requires you to link your relevant experience directly to the job, it's important that you have a good understanding of what the job really entails, and the qualities needed in order to be successful.
 This will help you to write a winning response!

 - Remember, the supplemental questionnaire was designed by the hiring and Human Resources departments to elicit information about your knowledge and experience in the areas that are of utmost importance to the department and your success on the job.